How to play audiobooks with your Google Home speaker

-While Google has worked to quickly close the gap between Google Home ($129.00 at Lowes.com) and Alexa, there was one major multimedia box that Google hadn't ticked yet: audiobooks.
+While Google has worked to quickly close the gap between Google Home and Alexa, there was one major multimedia box that Google hadn't ticked yet: audiobooks.
 Until Tuesday, that is.

 Alongside, movies, TV, magazine subscriptions, books, Android apps and music, Google just added audiobooks to Google Play.
 You'll find these audiobooks under the Books section, and they're available now in 45 countries and nine languages.